 This easy creamy chicken pot pie with mushroom is comfort food at its best!
-Tender chicken, leek, and button mushrooms are simmered into a succulent, flavoursome filling, and topped with crisp golden-brown puff pastry.
-The extra creamy sauce is made with chicken stock, creme fraîche, and seasoned with fresh herbs and white wine.
-The recipe can be prepared in less than an hour, making it a great dish your family will enjoy on busy weeknights.
+Tender chicken, leek, and button mushrooms simmered into a succulent, flavoursome filling, topped with crisp golden-brown puff pastry.
+The extra creamy sauce contains chicken stock, creme fraîche, and seasoned with fresh herbs and white wine.
+You can prepare this recipe in less than an hour, which makes it a great dish your family will enjoy on busy weeknights.

 While we planned this guest post, June pointed out that the pie reminded her of chicken vol au vent, a Belgian classic, which I find perfectly fitting for this Belgian-British collab.
 I hope you enjoy the recipe and look forward to welcoming you on my blog Country Hill Cottage!